(A) Purpose

 department.

-(b) The advisory committee will be composed of at least
+(b) The advisory committee will be composed of at least three

-but may not include the faculty member's department chair.
+not include the faculty member's department chair.

 (3) Meetings

-(a) The tenure advisory committee will meet at least
+(a) The tenure advisory committee will meet at least annually

-should occur in time to allow for input into the annual review of the faculty
+occur in time to allow for input into the annual review of the faculty

 member's performance by the department chair.

-(b) The tenure advisory committee will be chaired by a
+(b) The tenure advisory committee will be chaired by a member

 (4) Reports

-(a) The probationary faculty member shall submit a
+(a) The probationary faculty member shall submit a progressively

-progressively updated tenure dossier to his or her tenure advisory committee
+updated tenure dossier to the tenure advisory committee chair at least two

-chair at least two weeks in advance of the meeting with the committee.
-The
+weeks in advance of the meeting with the committee.
+The dossier should, to the

-dossier should, to the extent appropriate, mirror the format of the
+extent appropriate, mirror the format of the "tenure/promotion dossier for

-"tenure/promotion dossier for tenure track faculty" outlined in
+tenure track faculty" outlined in paragraph (I)(1) of this

 The dossier will be reviewed with the faculty